Duel with Death

 Duel with Death (German: Duell mit dem Tod) is a 1949 Austrian war drama film directed by Paul May and starring Rolf von Nauckhoff, Annelies Reinhold, and Fritz Hinz-Fabricius.
-The film portrays the Austrian resistance to Nazi Germany during the Second World War.
+The film depicts the Austrian resistance to Nazi Germany during the Second World War, and takes influence from May's and his friends real-life experiences during the war.

-The film's sets were designed by the art director Otto Pischinger.
+The sets were designed by the art director Otto Pischinger.

-It premiered at the Locarno Film Festival in July 1949 before going on general release in Austria that December.
+It premiered at the Locarno Film Festival in July 1949 before its general release in Austria that December.

-Synopsis
+Plot

 A Professor is brought before an Allied military court to explain apparently incriminating evidence against him.
 This gives him a chance to recount what really happened during the war years.